Coronation of the pharaoh: Ceremonies

 The feast "appearance of the king" is likewise known from inscriptions on the Palermo stone.
 This feast was held immediately after the coronation, as a confirmation of the king's right to rule.
 After the end of the year of the coronation, the feast was celebrated every second year.
-Much later Egyptian sources reveal that this feast comprised three steps: first was the "appearance of the King of Upper Egypt", in Egyptian khaj-nisut, then came the "appearance of the king of Lower Egypt", in Egyptian khaj-bitj, and finally the "appearance of the king of Upper and Lower Egypt", khaj-nisut-bitj.
-The earliest known mention of this feast dates back to king Djoser, first pharaoh of 3rd Dynasty.
+Much later Egyptian sources reveal that this feast comprised three steps: first was the "appearance of the King of Upper Egypt", in Egyptian khaj-nisut, then came the "appearance of the king of Lower Egypt", in Egyptian khaj-bitj, and finally the "appearance of the king of Upper and Lower Egypt", khaj-nisut-bitj, also known as the "appearance of the dual king".
+Although first introduced by Khasekhemwy, the last pharaoh of 2nd Dynasty, the earliest known mention of this feast dates back to the reign of his son Djoser, first pharaoh of 3rd Dynasty.